 We all want to be prosperous and successful, but dreams without action are mere pie in the sky.
 New Year’s resolutions provide us the time we require to reflect on our lives and the opportunity to meditate on where we are going.
 It is a time to put feet to our dreams and make a “business” plan for our lives.
-Perserverance and crossing the finish line takes stamina and a plan.
+Any plan worth achieving will require perseverance and stamina if we are to cross the finish line.
 “For a dream comes with much business, and a fool’s voice with many words.”
 (Ecc.
 5:3) But before you put pen to paper, a little self-introspection and planning is required.

 Acknowledge What Is Not Working